-Exclusive breastfeeding is the best option for premature babies.
+Exclusive breastfeeding is the best feeding option for premature babies.

-If this is not possible, you can also use:
+If exclusive breastfeeding is not possible, you can also use:

-Only offer breast milk or formula milk as your baby's milk drink until they are 12 months corrected age.
+Offer breast milk or formula milk as your baby's milk drink until they are 12 months (corrected age).

 Breast milk for premature babies